 Strategy and Structure, Chandler

-The strategy is formulated and used to guide decisions beyond its implementation, but there is an overarching force which is left unacknowledged before we reach the strategy formulation – the business policy.
+The strategy is formulated and used to guide decisions beyond its implementation, but there is an overarching force that is left unacknowledged before we reach the strategy formulation – the business policy.

 What is a business policy within strategic management?